Sumberkima: Economy

 Sumberkima settlement’s economy is heavily reliant on hospitality business, employment and supply of primary produce to the multiple tourist resorts located along the coast in the area.
 Fishing, fish-farming, tobacco and rice cultivating is a prevailing agricultural sector.
 A new source of income was introduced in 2001 with the construction of Lt.Col.
 Wisnu Airfield.
 The airfield was planned to increase a flow of tourism to this remote area of Bali.
 The airfield and surrounding installations are also home to Bali International Flight Academy, training airline cadets for various airlines, including the national Garuda Airlines carrier.

 Culture and Religion

 Prevailing Hindu Balinese culture.
 Almost unspoiled by an overwhelming tourism sector in the south of Bali.
-Mild cultural interference from Islamic migration from neighboring Java island.
+Beautiful influence of Islamic migration from neighboring Java island.
 Multiple Balinese Hindu temples in the area, including a small public temple in the mountainous region of the village, accompanied by a large number of personal family shrines.
 Islamic influence in the region is indicated by a recently constructed mosque in the northern part of Sumberkima.